Policy can be accessed in the main menu and is an automatic addition to all subscriptions utilizing the QA module.

 As in QA, My sites gives a quick overview of all the sites you have access to with the number of policies that have been set up for each site together with the number of current matches.

-Choose the category that relates to your policy and add any combination of rules from the dropdown menu.
+Choose the category that relates to your policy and add any combination of rules from the drop-down menu.

-AND is used between rules
+AND INCLUDE is used between rules

 Policies can contain a single rule or multiple rules